-The ones I wore in 2012 were just black Dunlop ones that I bought on site from one of the Glastonbury footwear shops.
+I just wore black Dunlop wellies that I bought on site from one of the Glastonbury footwear shops.
 Don’t remember how much I paid but I’m sure that seeing as I only had trainers they were worth every penny.

 The hiking boots I have at the moment are just from Sports Direct – think they were about £30.
 Oh look the same ones are on Amazon for £28 ^.
 When I was buying them my friend told the sales assistant I was off to the Costa Rican jungle on assignment, which I kind of was, and the sales assistant was super impressed.
 I felt like Indiana Jones, or female equivalent.

 Anyway, you can get hiking boots for cheap – try TK Maxx, Amazon or the sales area at Millets et al. Or you can search for hiking boots on Amazon.

 I like hiking boots for my footwear for festivals because they’re easier to manoeuvre, easy to carry (if you don’t wear them on the way, which I’d recommend) and they’re very comfy.
 They’re better than trainers because they’re more resistant to the elements – rain, hard ground, rough terrain, festival toilets – and I feel like they give you energy, like you’re ready for action, rather than that laden down feeling of wellies.
 I’ll be taking mine.